San Diego Coastkeeper protects and restores fishable, swimmable and drinkable waters in San Diego County.

 - Innovative: Harnessing the power of San Diego's high tech and academic communities to develop and implement novel solutions to environmental problems

 - Collaborative: Engaging broad-based coalitions in our work to enhance effectiveness while empowering local communities to steward our shared environment

 - Passionate: Caring about the work we do and the waters we protect, ensuring that generations to come will be able to better enjoy the region's resources

 - Exemplary: Serving as role models for protecting the environment in both our personal and professional lives

 Download San Diego Coastkeeper's 2012-2015 strategic plan to learn more about our goals and what San Diego waters and communities have to look forward to.

-The Waterkeeper concept dates to a 19th-century English tradition.
-Riverkeepers guarded private streams, assuring that the waters remained healthy, well stocked and free of poachers.
-In 1982, fishermen concerned about pollution of the Hudson River started the first Waterkeeper organization in the United States.
-The fishermen saw polluters as modern day poachers.
-The Hudson Riverkeeper proved so effective at stopping the theft of our public resources that Waterkeeper organizations quickly spread across the nation's rivers, lakes, bays, sounds and coastal waters.
+The concept of Waterkeeper dates to a 19th-century English tradition, where Riverkeepers physically guarded private streams to ensure waters remained healthy and free of poachers.
+In 1982, Hudson River fisherman became concerned about the modern poacher: pollution.
+They started the first Waterkeeper organization in the United States, and proved so effective at protecting water resources that Waterkeeper organizations trickled throughout the country.

-San Diego Coastkeeper uses community outreach, education and advocacy efforts to empower thousands of San Diegans to be stewards of clean water and a healthy coastal ecosystem.
-We encourage the community to help us find water pollution and waste, so we can help fix the problem as soon as possible.
-We are a team of biologists, activists and lawyers working together and with the community to protect and restore fishable, swimmable and drinkable water in San Diego County.
+We use community outreach, education and advocacy to empower San Diegans to guard their clean water and healthy ecosystem, relying on you to help us find and fix pollution hazards.
+Our team of scientists, activists, educators and lawyers work with our community and decision-makers to protect and restore fishable, swimmable and drinkable water in San Diego County.